Nationwide test of Emergency Mobile Alert

 The nationwide test is sent to cell towers all over New Zealand and we expect approximately three million phones are capable of receiving the alert.

-The nationwide test will be held on the evening of 25 November 2018 from 6 pm to 7 pm.
+The most recent nationwide test was held on the evening of 25 November 2018.

 Following the 26 November 2017 nationwide live test of the Emergency Mobile Alert system, an independent survey was commissioned by MCDEM.